Black Bean, Corn and Poblano Salad

 - Onions / Poblanos - Prep as directed and combine.
 (Can be done up to 5 days ahead)

 - Make gazpacho - Roughly chop tomatoes and cucumbers.
-Combine tomatoes, cucumbers, garlic, olive oil, vinegar, sugar, cumin and red pepper flakes (if using) in a food processor or blender.
+Combine tomatoes, cucumbers, garlic, olive oil, vinegar (the portion for the gazpacho), sugar, cumin and red pepper flakes in a food processor or blender.
 Pulse until a nearly smooth (we like to stop while it still has a bit of texture).
 Season with some salt and pepper or add more chili flakes if you would like.
 Refrigerate for at least 30 minutes so you can serve it chilled.
 (Can be done up to 3 days ahead)

 - Cilantro / Corn - Chop cilantro.
 If using fresh corn, slice off cobs.
 If using frozen corn, defrost in the microwave.
 (Can be done 1 day ahead)

-- Top fish with corn and poblano salsa.
-Enjoy with chilled gazpacho on the side.
+- Enjoy salad with gazpacho on the side.

 We loved the salsa but the fish was bland.0 Helpful